Washington D.C. Summer Program 2013

 The LBJ School Washington Program was launched in 2011 with two summer graduate seminars.
-The program will be expanded to three summer graduate courses with the addition of two nationally recognized practitioners as adjunct faculty.
+The program continued to expand in year two with three summer graduate courses and the addition of two nationally recognized practitioners as adjunct faculty.
+Now in year three, the program continues with courses on national security and legislative development.
 These courses complement the D.C.-based summer internships while at the same time familiarizing students with federal Washington and introducing them to senior-level officials.
 The Washington Program not only allows current students to gain valuable credit hours while interning in Washington, D.C., but also provides alumni the opportunity to interact with current students and faculty while pursuing their own professional development goals.

 The Washington Program is open to all LBJ School students, other University of Texas at Austin graduate students, and graduate students from other universities.
-LBJ School alumni or other policy professionals with undergraduate degrees interested in the program as a professional development tool are also welcome to apply through the UT Continuing Education portal.
+University of Texas students should register using the UT Registrar's ROSE online system.